What is the Safest Flooring for Seniors?

 Pros:

-• Softness: Cork is a medium-hard surface with a great level of cushioning.
-It feels softer than other hard materials while walking and will soften the fall.
+• Softness: Cork is a medium-hard surface with great cushioning.

-• Cleaning: Cork flooring needs some regular cleaning, such as pretty standard vacuuming and mopping.
+• Cleaning: Cork flooring needs regular vacuuming and mopping.
 The dust bits and pollen won’t clog the surface’ pores if you apply the proper sealant.

 • Transportation: If you’re looking for flooring compatible with wheelchairs, cork will work perfectly for you.